-- 85,000 dwellings

-- 60 schools

-- two main hospitals

-- three football stadiums

-- one prison

-- 12,000 businesses and a large variety of retail, leisure and entertainment venues

-We have not identified any buildings that currently conform to zero-carbon standards (though the new Quaker Meeting House meets Passive House standards).
+There are approximately 85,000 dwellings, 60 schools, two main hospitals, three football stadiums, one prison, 12,000 businesses and a large variety of retail, leisure and entertainment venues28.
+We have not identified any buildings that currently conform to zero-carbon standards (though the new Quaker Meeting House29 meets Passive House standards).
 LBHF actively encourages investment in our built infrastructure through both directly funded projects and through incentives that are established by partnerships, grants and regulations that invite investment in the borough.